The Dark Future Of Porn

 • When video streaming technology emerged in the early-2000s, the primary industry that drove its development were not the new entertainment companies Netflix or YouTube but was, you guessed it, the porn industry.

-• When the iPhone was released in 2007, and touchscreen apps along with it, one of the first apps to be released was an app called Zoosk, which—while not the first online dating service (that honor belongs to Match.com, 1995)—was nevertheless the first service that gave users the ability to find men or women in their proximity.
-Predictably, “dating” was seen as code by most users for booty calling strangers at 2 in the morning.
+• When the iPhone was released in 2007, and touchscreen apps along with it, one of the first apps to be released was an app called Zoosk, which—while not the first online dating service (that honor belongs to Match.com, 1995)—was nevertheless the first service that gave users the ability to find men or women in their proximity to “date” - i.e. booty call strangers at 2 in the morning.

 In the same manner, artificial intelligence and robotics will be further developed in the service of creating a virtual erotic “reality” so compelling, that human beings will no longer wish to pursue sexual unions in the real world with real people.
 And because of our tendency to employ new technology as a means for increasing sexual gratification first, the introduction of AI and robotics will—unlike in the aforementioned cases past—actually chain react or “branch out” into a whole host of non-erotic arenas that could wreck havoc on our species.
 That is, by closing the distance between man and machine in order to maximize hedonistic pleasure, a Pandora’s Box will be opened where AI + robotics will bear consequences far beyond sex.
 Think of it as our Anti-Renaissance.